-If you have a nickel allergy – which effects up to 6% of women, and 1% of men – finding a safe razor blade for shaving is not easy.
-I only recently learned this when I was approached by an allergy charity for recommendations.
+If you have a nickel allergy — which effects up to 6% of women, and 1% of men — finding a safe razor blade for shaving is not easy.

-Blades are generally made from stainless steel, which contain varying, albeit low proportions of nickel.
+Blades are generally made from stainless steel, which contain varying, though low proportions of nickel.
 While nickel-free grades of stainless steel exist, none would be useful in a razor, because without nickel, a durable sharp edge is impossible.
 Titanium-covered blades appear to be the only option.

 When it comes to electric shavers — for both men and women — there are a few choices.

 Wet Razors / Blades

 Titanium coating helps blades stay sharper for longer, but continued use will wear them down, exposing the steel — and hence low-level nickel — underneath.
 Change blades regularly.
 Also: consider using a plain oil (such as argan oil) as an additional protective layer under your shaving foam or gel.
 Bear in mind that it’s possible to be sensitive to titanium too — see my article here — but this is quite rare.

 These razor blades are made from stainless steel, but are titanium coated, which effectively creates a barrier between the steel and your skin.
 Preserve say that the level of nickel in the steel they use is usually too small to be detected, and nickel allergy sufferers have reported they can use them safely.

 In the UK, Planet Organic stock the triple blade and replacement razors.

 Wilkinson / Schick

 Like Preserve, they produce a few titanium-covered razor blades, although I’ve been unable to find any reports of success, which may suggest the underlying nickel content is greater in these than in Preserve’s.
 On the plus side, these are far more widely available, and may be a better starting point to see whether you can tolerate them.